joshua-holmes/math-lang/README.md

 The abomination I have spawned is called Math Lang.
 It's a bash-style case-insensitive ~~monstrosity~~ *language* focused on performing math operations on large data sets...
 Well it would be if I implemented the ability to accept large data sets.
 Look, it's a prototype, okay?

 # Dependencies
 You will need `clang` to compile `mang`, the Math Lang compiler.
-See below on how to do that.
+See below on how to compile `mang`.

 In order to compile Math Lang code, you will need `nasm` (which is an assembler) and `ld` (which is a linker) installed.